-After reading a recent Inman article about today’s historic low housing inventory crisis, I thought you’d enjoy hearing about some agent-client experiences they highlighted.
+After reading an Inman article about today’s historic low housing inventory crisis, I thought you’d enjoy hearing about some agent-client experiences they highlighted.

 Let's take a look at the lengths home buyers, sellers and agents will go to in order to have an advantage.